ieee-uottawa/ieeeuottawa-v2/content/pages/index.md

     title: Meet IEEE WIE
     subtitle: ''
     text: >
-      The largest international professional organization dedicated to promoting women engineers and scientists and inspiring girls around the world to follow their academic interests to a career in engineering.
+      The mission of the IEEE uOttawa Women In Engineering is to inspire, engage, encourage, and empower women to pursue the engineering field.
     actions:
       - type: Button
         label: Get started